uhuohuy/Indoor-Mall-Landmarks-Saliency/README.md

 by conventional linear models.
 To learn more, please refer to our paper(https://www.tandfonline.com/doi/full/10.1080/17538947.2019.1701109)

 ## Code
-Our code is under "code/" folder.
+The code is under "code/" folder.
 The code is implemented by Matlab R2018a.
 The algorithm is based on GPTIPS Symbolic Machine Learning Platform for MATLAB (https://sites.google.com/site/gptips4matlab/home)